vitessio/website/content/zh/docs/reference/vreplication.md

 * VReplicationStreamCount: Number of vreplication streams.
 * VReplicationSecondsBehindMasterMax: Max vreplication seconds behind master.
-* VReplicationSecondsBehindMaster: vreplication seconds behind master per stream.
+* VReplicationSecondsBehindMaster: VReplication seconds behind master per stream.
 * VReplicationSource: The source for each VReplication stream.
 * VReplicationSourceTablet: The source tablet for each VReplication stream.